felipemaiapolo/sloth/README.md

 ##  Quick start

-If you are interested in schking how sloth is fitted and interpreted, please check [this notebook](https://github.com/felipemaiapolo/sloth/notebooks/interpretability_plots.ipynb).
+If you are interested in checking how Sloth is fitted and interpreted, please check [this notebook](https://github.com/felipemaiapolo/sloth/notebooks/interpretability_plots.ipynb).

 ## Reproducing results from the paper